Frequently Asked Questions

-Q: What type of tickets does Sebring offer?
+Q: What type of admission ticket does Sebring offer?

-A: Sebring’s “Superticket” is available as a four-day (Wednesday-Saturday) two-day (Friday-Saturday) or Saturday only ticket.
-Other than for Saturday, individual day tickets are not available given that the gates never close and once a guest has entered the circuit they are entitled to stay until the Sunday morning following the conclusion of racing.
+A: Sebring tickets are available as a four-day (Wednesday-Saturday) two-day (Friday-Saturday) or Saturday only ticket.
+Other than for Saturday, individual day tickets are not available given that once a guest has entered the circuit they are entitled to stay until the Sunday morning following the conclusion of racing.

-A: Club Sebring is a fan hospitality premium option.
-Club Sebring is an enclosed suite on the second level of the pit structure that overlooks the front straight.
-A four-day grounds SuperTicket is included, as is four days admission to the Club Sebring suite.
+A: Club Sebring is an enclosed suite on the second level of the pit structure that overlooks the front straight.
+A four-day grounds ticket is included, as is four days admission to the Club Sebring suite.
 Club Sebring is open from 8 a.m. to one hour after the day’s on-track activity, and includes an open bar, catered meals on Friday and Saturday and access to an open-air terrace providing all the sights, sounds and experiences the racing events have to offer.
-Club Sebring tickets include parking in the Ulmann parking lot.
+Club Sebring tickets include parking.
 Club Sebring tickets are very limited and always sell out before the race.

 Q: What is the Gurney Terrace?

-The Gurney Terrace is an open-air viewing area on the east end of the second level of the pit structure, overlooking IMSA pit road and the front straight.
-A four-day grounds SuperTicket is included with a Gurney Terrace ticket, as well as an Ulmann Straight parking pass.
-A Gurney Terrace ticket is required to access this area, therefore, IMSA and WEC hard cards do not allow admission onto the Gurney Terrace.
+A: The Gurney Terrace is an open-air viewing area on the east end of the second level of the pit structure, overlooking pit road and the front straight.
+A four-day ticket is included with a Gurney Terrace ticket, as well as a parking pass.
 Food and beverage options are available for purchase in the Gurney Terrace, and restroom facilities are located on the ground floor of the pit structure.
 Multiple stairways are available to access the Gurney Terrace as is an elevator.

 Q: How do I purchase tickets?